 Figure Drawing for Artists: Making Every Mark Count by Steve Huston

 Steve Huston is a masterful artist and teacher.
-His book will filled with useful information on figure drawing for artists of all skill levels.
+His book is filled with useful information on figure drawing for artists of all skill levels.

-In this book Steve Huston starts by covering some of the fundamental drawing topics like structure, gesture, perspective and light before moving onto more practical tips on drawing the human body along with a breakdowns of artworks by other master artists and how it applies to what he is teaching.
+In this book, Steve Huston starts by covering some of the fundamental drawing topics like structure, gesture, perspective and light before moving onto more practical tips on drawing the human body along with a breakdown of artworks by other master artists and how it applies to what he is teaching.

 You can see him in action in this very detailed Youtube demonstration on how to draw the head: